Pāli Canon Is Self-Contained but Requires Detailed Explanation

 Texts of the Tipiṭaka

 2. That completed Tipiṭaka was written down in 29 BCE at the Fourth Buddhist Council in Matale, Sri Lanka.
 See “Welcome to Aluvihāra Rock Cave Temple” for information about where the Tipiṭaka writing occurred.
-By then, techniques had become available to preserve written material for a long time.
+By then, techniques had become available to preserve written material for extended periods.

 • That is why the Pāli Canon (Tipiṭaka) can be trusted to have the Buddha’s original teachings.
 Details at “Sutta – Introduction.“

-• The other earliest written Buddhist documents are from Gandhāra in modern northwestern Pakistan; see “The Buddhist Literature of Ancient Gandhāra” by Richard Salomon (2018.)
-However, those do not provide a complete version of the Tipiṭaka; see p.
+• The other earliest written Buddhist documents are from Gandhāra in modern-day northwestern Pakistan; see Richard Salomon’s “The Buddhist Literature of Ancient Gandhāra” (2018).
+However, these do not constitute a complete edition of the Tipiṭaka; see p.
 83 of the book.

-• Around the turn of the first millennium, translations of the Tipiṭaka to Chinese and subsequently to Tibetan also took place.
-The original manuscripts in the Pāli Tipiṭaka can be expected to contain most of the original discourses delivered by the Buddha.
+• Around the turn of the first millennium, translations of the Tipiṭaka into Chinese and subsequently into Tibetan were also undertaken.
+The original manuscripts in the Pāli Tipiṭaka are expected to contain most of the discourses delivered by the Buddha.

 The Authenticity of the Tipiṭaka

-• Sinhala language (both spoken and written) changed over the past 2000 years.
-The need to re-write it every 100 or so years ensured that the Sinhala script changes were taken into account—that assured authenticity.
+• The Sinhala language (both spoken and written) has changed over the past 2000 years.
+The need to rewrite it every 100 or so years ensured that the Sinhala script changes were taken into account—that assured authenticity.

 • The following video gives an idea about how those leaves were prepared and what tools were used to write:

 • The discourses of the Buddha were said to have been delivered in Māgadhi (“maga” + “adhi” or Noble path) language.
 The written form was called the Pāli.
-But Pāli does not have a script, so it was written down with Sinhala script.
+However, Pāli lacks a script, so it was written in the Sinhala script.

 • That also provides a straightforward way of sorting out the Mahāyāna literature.
 They are all in Sanskrit and never in Pāli.
 Mahāyānic philosophers wrote all the Sanskrit suttā (more correctly sutrā) in Sanskrit.